PredictiveEcology/Require/README.md

 Require(packageVersionFile = "mySnapshot.txt")
 ```

+The argument `packageVersionFile` can also be `TRUE` if the default filename is accepted.

 ### Using local package cache

-When installing on many machines on a network, having a local cache can speed up installations.
-By default, this is activated, with a message upon package load as to where the cache folder is.
-Setting `options("Require.RPackageCache" = "somePath")` will move it to that location; or setting  `options("Require.RPackageCache" = NULL)` will turn caching off.
-By default, binaries will be saved on Windows.
-Also by default, binaries will be *built* on the fly on *nix systems and this binary will be cached for even faster installs later.
+By default, `Require` stashes (source and the locally-built binary) packages in a cached folder.
+If the user needs to reinstall them for the same project, a different project, or a different machine on a network, the `Require` will use this local copy.
+This will skip the download, and will also be a binary on Linux-alike systems, meaning it will install very fast.
+Setting `options("Require.RPackageCache" = "somePath")` will move it to that location; or setting  `options("Require.RPackageCache" = FALSE)` will turn caching off.

 # Conclusion

-`Require` package offers a simple, lightweight, package focused around a single function that is "rerun-tolerant", i.e., it will take sufficiently little time to execute that it can be left in your script so it is run every time, even for ongoing work.
+`Require` package offers a simple, lightweight (one non-base package dependency), package focused around a single function that is "rerun-tolerant", i.e., it will take sufficiently little time to execute that it can be left in your script so it is run every time, even for ongoing work.
-The package has one dependencies (`data.table`) and so can be used to install packages without interfering with itself.
+Because it has one dependencies (`data.table`) and so can be used to install packages without interfering with itself.

 ## Contributions